marlonbarrios/p5.js-creativecoding/README.md

 It is series of classic video processing algorithms that uses the webcam input as a source and the browser as a performance space; it helps us to rediscover the interactions of movement and perception augmented by computational systems and strategies.
 The space of the frame is choreographed and remapped in collaboration with user/performer.
 Soft Spaces represents the cognitive continuity of motion, software, interface design  and embodiment.
 They are invitations to create and compose inside computational spaces.
 How do the spaces make you move?"

-Created  with support of MotionDAO/Near Foundation
+Developed with partial support of MotionDAO/Near Foundation.

 [Canonical: Soft Space #1](https://marlonbarrios.github.io/canonical-page/)